-Designated Growth Areas have been identified by this Plan and are planned to accommodate the Town's long-term projected population and employment growth.
-These lands are located within the Settlement Area boundary but have generally not been subject to more detailed study.
-Accordingly, they are not planned for development until such time that comprehensive study has been undertaken.
+Designated growth areas are shown on Schedule B: Designated Growth Areas and are planned to accommodate a portion of the Town's long-term projected population and employment growth.
+These lands are located within the settlement area boundary and will be comprehensively planned through future study.
+Accordingly, they are not planned for development until such time that comprehensive study has been undertaken, providing direction on land use, built form, the natural environment system, transportation, and servicing, among other matters to guide future development.